 Ngor Island and the legendary Ngor Right, Dakar

 Don’t miss Ngor Island, either as a day visit or as a weekend escape, especially if you’re into surfing.
-This small island minutes away from Dakar is an oasis full of charm, and it boasts one of Africa's best point breaks: Ngor Right.
+This small island minutes away from Dakar is an oasis full of charm, and it boasts one of Africa's best surf spot: Ngor Right.

 Near Place de l'alternance, you'll find a small square with traditional West African masks and unique repurposed pieces and art done by @thiammortalla218.
 Talk to him about his distinct universe.
 He sees art in rubble and makes beauty out of discarded pieces; his garden is full of wonders!

 Where to stay on Ngor Island: Ngor Right Surf House, steps away from the legendary Ngor Right wave.
-Offers double rooms and dorms, breakfast included.
+It has double rooms and dorms, breakfast included.
 Prices start at 25€/night.

 Where to eat on Ngor Island